-This story is about a Korean-American child and his grandmother who communicate despite their language barrier, through exchanging letters.
+This story is about a Korean-American child and his grandmother who communicate despite their language barrier, by exchanging letters.
 Juno’s grandmother can read Korean and writes to him in Korean and his parents translate it for him.
 On the other hand, Juno expresses himself through his drawings.

-Children’s books about fantasy
+Korean Children’s books about fantasy